lulav/LRS_Documentation/docs_tutorials/lunar_hopper/lunar_hopper.md

 Now you can see .citros directory in the explorer.

 ## Scenario
-The optimal trajectory computes by solving non-linear OCP (optimal control problems) in the standard Bolza form, by using pseudo-spectral collocation methods and adjusted, using an additional real dynamic function. <br/>
-The OCP solver used in this example is [MPOPT]((https://mpopt.readthedocs.io/en/latest/)) (based on [IPOPT](https://en.wikipedia.org/wiki/IPOPT#:~:text=IPOPT%2C%20short%20for%20%22Interior%20Point,the%20EPL%20(formerly%20CPL).)) library modified by Lulav Space team. <br />
+For this tutorial, let's check how far the Hopper can hop depending on Specific Impulse.
+The optimal trajectory computes by solving non-linear optimal control problems(OCP) in the standard Bolza form using pseudo-spectral collocation methods and adjusted using an additional real dynamic function.
+The OCP solver used in this example is MPOPT (based on IPOPT) library modified by Lulav Space team.
+You can find more information about MPOPT optimal control solving library on the MPOPT GitHub or website.<br/>
 The main goal of the project is to find the optimal way to "hop" on the Moon as far as possible with given vessel parameters.<br/>

-For this tutorial, let's check how far the Hopper can hop on the Moon depending on Specific Impulse.
-For that, we will launch a simulation batch with a distribution of Specific impulse parameter, starting from 200 and up to 300.
 The parameter setup is listed in ```.citros/parameter_setups/default_param_setup.json```. <br/>
+To find out how far the Hopper can hop, we need to launch a batch with several simulations and a distribution for Specific Impulse parameter, starting from 200 and up to 300:

 ```json
 {